asier-izquierdo/craftceres/README.md

 # CraftCeres

-This repository contains the configuration files used for the CraftCeres Minecraft server, running with PaperMC.
+This repository contains the configuration files for the PaperMC java server, the automation scripts that the machine uses to perform mainteinance tasks, and the website itself.

 ## updater.sh

-Designed to be run as a cron job (currently running at 0 7 * * 1) with root permissions, since PaperMC is (or should be) run by an user with limited permissions.<br>
+Cron job running at 0 7 * * 1<br>
 Currently supports Minecraft updates only up to version 1.29.9 due to the PaperMC API returning 1.30+ values that made `sort` inaccurately list the latest version.
+Designed to be run with `sudo` since PaperMC is (or should be) run by an user with limited permissions.

 ### Limitations